vivek-nexus/transcriptonic/README.md

 **2. I did not get any transcript at the end of the meeting.**

 This could happen when:
-1. TranscripTonic was auto-updated by Chrome
-2. New errors caused by Google Meet updates
+1. New errors caused by Google Meet updates
-3. Any unexpected events like network drop, browser crashes etc.
+2. Any unexpected events like network drop, browser crashes etc.

 When this happens, it might be possible to recover the transcript, but recovery should be done before starting another meeting.
 - Open the extension and click on "last 10 meetings".
-Click on "Recover last meeting".
+Click on "Recover last meeting" button present after the table.
 - TranscripTonic will also attempt to auto-recover any missed transcripts, just before a new meeting starts.

 <br />